DinoChiesa/Edge-Runload-Proxy/README.md

 The process runs forever.
 It invokes the API, maybe sleeps a little, and then does it again.
 To stop it, you can send a /control action=stop request to the proxy. (see later in this readme.)
 Or, undeploy the proxy.

+To use as a command-line tool:

+  1. in the apiproxy/resources/node directory,
+     edit the model.json file to specify the job to run.

+  2. `npm install`

+  3. `node ./runLoad-cli.js  model.json`

+The process runs forever.
+It invokes the API, maybe sleeps a little, and then does it again.
+To stop it, ctrl-C.